DosX-dev/WebSafeCompiler/README.md

 # WebSafeCompiler (WSC)

-**WebSafeCompiler** (WSC) is an advanced utility designed for the optimization, minification, and obfuscation (if you need it) of web applications and websites using `NodeJS`.
+**WebSafeCompiler** (WSC) is an advanced utility designed for the optimization, minification, and obfuscation (if you need it) of web applications and websites using `Node.js`.
 It enhances your web assets by reducing file sizes and providing robust protection against reverse engineering, ensuring your code is deployment-ready and secure.

 ## 🚀 Little about